-Creation of L'OCCITANE en Provence Foundation and women's literacy programme in Burkina Faso in Burkina Faso since the 1980s, has decided to expand its collaboration with Burkinabè women and promote their entrepreneurship and empowerment more broadly through its Foundation.
+L'OCCITANE en Provence, which has been purchasing shea butter directly from women's cooperatives in Burkina Faso since the 1980s, has decided to expand its collaboration with Burkinabè women and promote their entrepreneurship and empowerment more broadly through its Foundation.
 The objective by 2020 is to reach over 33,000 women in Burkina Faso by supporting their socio-economic development.
-Out of the 31,427 women who already benefitted from this work as of end of FY 2020, 150 female entrepreneurs have joined the Empow'Her programme.
+Out of the 31,427 women who already benefitted from this work as of end of FY 2020, 150 female entrepreneurs have joined the Empow'Her